madeindjs/nestjs-graphile-worker/README.md

 1. You already have a PostgreSQL in your stack (and you don't want to add a Redis server)

+## Features

+- use a `GraphileWorkerModule` to register Graphile Worker with a `asRootAsync` to pass dynamic parameters
+- provide a `GraphileWorkerService` to add jobs or start runner
+- provide a `OnWorkerEvenet` decorator to add custom behavior on `job:success` for example

 ## Installation

 ```bash